 You can start in a new employment or work as a self-employed person while you are retired.
 If you are on an old-age pension or a partial old-age pension, there are no limits to how much you can work or earn.

 If you work while drawing a pension, you accrue new pension at a rate of 1.5 per cent of your new annual income until you reach the age when your insurance obligation ends (see table below).
 You must pay pension contributions for this work.
 You can work also after reaching the age at which your insurance obligation ends, but you will not accrue new pension or pay pension pension contributions for that work.

-If you work as a self-employed person while drawing an old-age pension, you take out voluntary pension insurance.
-You will accrue new pension funds based on your confirmed income from self-employment.
+If you work as a self-employed person while drawing an old-age pension, you can take out voluntary pension insurance.
+You will accrue new pension based on your confirmed income for self-employment.

-You have to apply for the new pension funds you have earned for work or self-employment in retirement.
-You will be paid out the new pension funds once you have reached the age when your insurance obligation ends.
-That age depends on when you were born.
+You must claim the pension you have earned for work or self-employment in retirement.
+You will be paid out the new pension once you have reached the age when your insurance obligation ends:

 The new pension you accrue for the work you do while drawing a disability pension will be paid out when your disability pension becomes an old-age pension.
 That happens when you reach your retirement age.
 You have to apply for this new pension separately.